 This exhibition features a remarkable selection of 20th century photography drawn from the holdings of artist and philanthropist Judy Glickman Lauder.
 Incredibly, the nearly 110 photographs by 56 artists represent only a fifth of Glickman Lauder's entire photography collection, which has generously been promised to the Portland Museum of Art in Maine.

 Presence: The Photography Collection of Judy Glickman Lauder is organized by the Portland Museum of Art, Maine.
-The exhibition was curated by Anjuli Lebowitz, Judy Glickman Lauder Associate Curator of Photography, Portland Museum of Art, Maine.
+The exhibition was curated by Anjuli Lebowitz, Judy Glickman Lauder Curator of Photography, Portland Museum of Art, Maine.